Geodan/pg2b3dm/README.md

 ## Geometries

-Input geometries must be of type PolyhedralSurface or Multipolygon (with z values).
+Input geometries must be of type Polygon/MultiPolygon/PolyhedralSurface (with z values).
 When the geometry is not triangulated, pg2b3dm will perform triangulation.
+Geometries with interior rings are supported.

 For large datasets create a spatial index on the geometry column: